-Frank Ross loves to take his 2006 Dodge Power Wagon and 2005 Hallmark Milner LX off-road, off-grid, and on the dirt, sand, and rocks.
+Frank Ross loves to take his Ram Power Wagon and Hallmark Milner LX off-road, off-grid, and on the dirt, sand, and rocks.
 Jeep trails anyone?
 Yes, please!

 When I bought the Hallmark, a friend at work said, “You’re not going to use it.
 You’ll sell it to me in a year.”
 Well, we’re going on three years and we’ve used the heck out of it.
 Later in life I can see getting something a little bigger, but for now I’m having too much fun going off-road and scratching the paint up on my truck.

 I settled on Hallmark because I really liked the electric top and it came fully loaded.
-I called Randy Was, who is a very nice guy, and told him I was looking for a good deal on a 2005 Hallmark Milner LX.
+I called Hallmark and told them I was looking for a Hallmark Milner LX.
 I have everything; electric top jacks, an outside shower, a dual-battery tray, a three-way fridge, and twenty-two gallons of water.
 The camper has everything I wanted.

-TCM: What do you think about your Hallmark’s electric top?
+What do you think about Hallmark’s electric top?

-Frank: It’s bullet proof.
-Mike Hastman, Hallmark’s Foreman, told me that he’s never had one fail.
+It’s bullet proof.
+Mike Hastman at Hallmark told me that he’s never had one fail.
 Just be careful that you have everything right before you raise or lower the roof.
 The roof is so powerful that it will power through anything you forgot to set right.

-Frank: I put waterproof electric connectors on my jacks so that I can R&R them easy.
-It saves 132 pounds.
+I put waterproof electric connectors on my jacks so that I can R&R them easy.
+It saves 132-pounds.
 Plus, I don’t have to worry about snagging one on a rock.
 When I went to Death Valley, I knew I wasn’t going to have the camper off so I removed the jacks before the trip.

 I also put a cargo pod on the roof that I use for dirty clothes and garbage.
 There’s a funny story there.
 When we were coming back from Death Valley, I noticed a bag of garbage hitting the freeway behind us.
 Being in denial, I thought, “Wow, that looked like our garbage” and kept going.
 A little while later I saw my Levis and socks falling all over the freeway behind us.
 It’s not a heavily traveled road so I hit the breaks and got my dirty clothes off the freeway.